rameshkr1994/Data-Science-Cookbook/Python/Text-Basics.md

 # Introduction to Python Text Basics

 - Understand how to open a normal `.txt` and `.pdf` files with basic Python libraries.
-- Learn some ba
+- Learn some basic regular expressions.

+## Working with text files with Python - Part One

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzE1NTc4NTVdfQ==
+eyJoaXN0b3J5IjpbLTIwNDE3MTM1NjBdfQ==
 -->